 Usually when a writer pens a novel that’s inspired by a game, any kind of game, the biggest influence on the novel is, well, the game.
-But in the following email interview about Death’s Kiss (paperback, Kindle) — which is connected to the Legend Of The Five Rings tabletop RPGs and card games, as well as the second book in his Daidoji Shin Mystery series after last year’s Poison River — Reynolds revealed it was also largely influenced by a series of classic mystery novels.
+But in the following email interview about Legend Of The Five Rings: Death’s Kiss (paperback, Kindle) — which is connected to the Legend Of The Five Rings tabletop RPGs and card games, as well as the second book in his Daidoji Shin Mystery series after last year’s Poison River — Reynolds revealed it was also largely influenced by a series of classic mystery novels.

 Let’s start with some background.
 First, what is Legend Of The Five Rings about, and when and where is it set?

 Legend Of The Five Rings is a setting for both a role-playing game and a trading card game, centered on a fantasy world reminiscent of medieval Japan, including magic and monsters.
 The game has been around in one form or another for nearly thirty years and has a devoted fanbase.